cbuijs/dnstest/README.md

 # dnstest
-Test zones/files for bulk-testing DNS
+Random generated test zones/files for bulk-testing DNS.

+Zone-file is in ISC BIND format.